kfjatuch/bootoption/README.md

 - [EDK2 dmpstore](https://github.com/tianocore/edk2/blob/master/ShellPkg/Library/UefiShellDebug1CommandsLib/DmpStore.c) format
 - string formatted for [Apple's nvram system command](https://opensource.apple.com/source/system_cmds/system_cmds-790/nvram.tproj/nvram.c.auto.html)

-A stored representation of the variable data can be used to work around situations where it is problematic to modify BootOrder, BootXXXX etc. in hardware NVRAM, while targeting a specific device path from inside the operating system (for instance, generated during loader installation, stored and then added from an EFI context).
+A stored representation of the variable data can be used to work around situations where it is problematic to modify BootOrder, BootXXXX etc. in hardware NVRAM, while targeting a specific device path from inside the operating system (for instance, generated during loader installation, stored and then added from an EFI context - see also [Punchdrum](https://github.com/vulgo/Punchdrum)).

 ## Usage